ankitects/anki-manual/src/deck-options.md

 #### Learning and Relearning Steps

 (Re)learning steps of 1 day or greater are not recommended when using FSRS.
-The main reason they were popular with the legacy SM-2 scheduler is because repeatedly failing a card after it has graduated from the learning phase could reduce its ease a lot, leading to what some people called "ease hell".
+The main reason they were popular with the legacy SM-2 algorithm is because repeatedly failing a card after it has graduated from the learning phase could reduce its ease a lot, leading to what some people called "ease hell".
 This is not a problem that FSRS suffers from.
 By keeping your learning steps under a